Algonquant/QishiQR/README.md

 ### 1. Strategy.py includes the statistical language module based strategy, a random generated signal for crosscheck and also a dual moving average crossover strategy as a reference.
 ### 2. backtest.py includes the portfolio construction, trading cost analysis and strategy performance metrics calculation.

-### Research folder contains all the research I made for the project from original data explore to major signal test, optimizations and also the try to apply it to cryptocurrencies.
+### Research folder contains all the research I have done for the project from original data explore to major signal test, optimizations and also the try to apply it to cryptocurrencies.